ShaunLCX/Hotel/README.md

 #################################################################
 1. Clone the project
 2. Open Netbean, go to Team tab and select Remote and select clone
-3. Copy this url to close the project -->   https://github.com/ShaunLCX/Hotel and select master branch
+3. Copy this url to clone the project -->   https://github.com/ShaunLCX/Hotel and select master branch
 4. Open MYSql Workbench
 5. Open the folder (sqlscript) to run the sql script to create the db 1.1 First, run the createDBScript